SimonKefas/multistep-form/README.md

 ## **Best Practices**

+- **Defining Steps**: Ensure that all your step elements within the form have the `ms-step` attribute.
 - **Input Names**: Ensure input `name` attributes match those used in `data-condition`.
 - **Required Fields**: Use the `required` attribute for mandatory fields.
 - **Testing**: Test the form thoroughly to ensure all steps and validations work as expected.